aetelani/flatbit/README.md

 Licensed under GPLv2, contact information aetelani at live com.

 See the wiki for more information and development ideas.
-Project is in incubation phase, continued at somepoint. https://github.com/aetelani/flatbit/wiki
+Project is in incubation phase, continued at some point. https://github.com/aetelani/flatbit/wiki